 This metric tracks the number of hospitalizations per 1,000 days of patient care.
 Minimizing hospitalizations is key to preserving the physical health of nursing home residents.

 Short-term Care: Rehospitalizations

-This metric is a measure of the number of rehospitalizations per thousand days of short-term patient care.
-Keeping residents out of the hospital during rehabilitation is critical to restoring the physical well-being of patients.
+This metric measures the number of rehospitalizations per thousand days of short-term resident care.
+Staying out of the hospital during rehabilitation is critical to restoring the health of patients.

 In Ashton Memorial Living Center, 75.93% Percentage of Resident

 This indicates the percent of short-term patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
 High levels of autonomy with ADL's typically correlates with better rehabilitation.